Table of Contents

 Usually, monitoring involves discussions about performance and workloads.
 However, it has a larger scope and includes other disciplines like security.
 Using tools like AWS KMS and Hashicorp Vault will certainly make your production system more secure.
 However, with the recurring updates in your codebase, while implementing new features, security will certainly be impacted.

 At MetricFire, we believe security should be strengthened by continuous security monitoring practices.
-Tools like Prometheus and Grafana are a good combination to create custom dashboards reporting security metrics in a continuous way.
 You can create your own exporter to report security logs based on tasks like Docker security scanning, used ports, and network traffic.